pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_files.md

 18

 19@end

 ```

 ## Get file URL

-Generate a URL to download a file from the target channel.
+Generate a URL to download a file for a channel.

 ### Method(s)